 McInerney, J. and Richter, A. (2011).
 Strengthening Hospital Preparedness for Chemical, Biological, Radiological, Nuclear, and Explosive Events: Clinicians' Opinions Regarding Physician/Physician Assistant Response and Training.
-(Abstract only.)
+(Abstract only; free registration required to request full text.)
 American Journal of Disaster Medicine.
 6(2):73-87.

 Physicians and physician assistants from 21 specialties were surveyed to examine their perceptions related to roles and responsibilities of clinicians in a disaster; barriers to participation; implementation of chemical, biological, radiological, nuclear, and explosive training; and training preferences.
 Respondents indicated that concerns about risk and malpractice, the cost of training, the time involved in training, and the cost for the time in training were all barriers to training.
 There were no clear preferences for training strategies.